arda-bahrul-ulum/Arda-Bahrul-Ulum/README.md

 Furthermore, I possess in-depth knowledge of relational databases like MySQL, PostgreSQL, and SQL Server.
 A continuous learner, I am actively expanding my skillset by exploring Golang.

-Additionally, I am proficient in front-end technologies such as jQuery, Vue.js and React.js, enabling me to build user-friendly and interactive interfaces that complement my back-end expertise.
+Additionally, I am proficient in front-end technologies such as jQuery, VueJS and ReactJS, enabling me to build user-friendly and interactive interfaces that complement my back-end expertise.